agarwal57/jstestrepo/test_readme.md

 <a name="HttpStatus"></a>

 ## HttpStatus
-HttpStatus Codes used
+List of Http Status Codes

 **Kind**: global constant
 <a name="ErrorCodes"></a>

 ## ErrorCodes
-List of Custom API ErrorInfos
+List of Custom API ErrorCodes

 **Kind**: global constant